 Gas Emergency Management Group

-The purpose of the Gas Emergency Management Group (GEMG) is to co-ordinate and plan the gas industry’s response to and recovery from an extended gas emergency, normally at Level 5.
+The purpose of the Gas Emergency Management Group (GEMG) is to co-ordinate and plan the gas industry’s response to and recovery from an extended gas emergency, normally at Level 4 or 5.
 The GEMG will provide the principal consultation path between the Government and the gas industry during a gas emergency.

 Gas Emergency Management Consultative Forum

 The Gas Emergency Management Consultative Forum (GEMCF) is a planning and coordinating forum of industry representatives convened by Energy Safe Victoria (ESV) and AEMO.
 The GEMCF considers issues relating to the effective management of emergencies in Victoria.

 The GEMCF has no operational role during the response to and recovery from a declared emergency.
 It reports its activities to the Director of Energy Safety, ESV, the Chief Executive Officer of AEMO, and the CEOs of registered participants (or their representatives).